OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

 Navigate to [Criteria Configuration](crtieria) section on [Integration Configuration](../integrate/integration-configuration.md) for details.

-- Set the Criteria Query as per Monday.com’s Native JSON query format.
+- Set the Criteria Query as per Monday.com’s **Native JSON query format**.
 - Refer to [Monday API Reference](https://developer.monday.com/api-reference/reference/items-page#filtering-items-by-name) for more details on query format.
 - While adding the criteria, user needs to add the internal names of the fields on which the criteria is to be applied.
 To get the internal field name for the Monday.com columns, refer to the [Get field internal name](#get-internal-names-for-fields) section.
 - Given below are the sample snippets of how the Monday.com queries can be used as criteria query in <code class="expression">space.vars.SITENAME</code>: